 - Preheat the oven to 200 C/400 F/Gas 6.

-- Place on a baking sheet lined with baking paper, flat side down and brush with beaten egg.
+- Place on a baking sheet lined with baking paper, flat side down and brush with beaten egg (or milk).

 - Bake for about 20 minutes until puffed and golden.